sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 # Understanding the Threat

 When we're thinking about securing our web services, we need to think about the types of attackers that we're trying to protect against.
-There are many different types of attackers, but for the purposes of this post, we'll be focusing on two main types: the random attacker and the targeted attacker.
+There are many different types of attackers, but for the purposes of this post, we'll be generalizing them into two categories: the **random** attacker and the **targeted** attacker.
 We'll also be discussing the tools that these attackers use to compromise systems and the ways in which we can protect against them.

 It's important that we think through the types of attackers that we're trying to protect against.
 Think through their perspective, what information they have available to them, what tools they might have at their disposal, and what their motivations might be.